anfema/ion-client-ios/amp-client/readme.md

 When you request an outlet that is not found in the page no queued commands or success blocks will be called, just the error blocks of the page will be called, see [Error handling](#error-handling) for more information.

-The result of an `outlet(*)` call is always an `AMPContent` object that encapsulates the real content.
+The result of an `outlet(*)` call is always an `AMPContent` object.
 To get the values of the content object you'll need a switch:

     switch(content) {
-    case .Text(let t):
+    case let t as AMPTextContent:
         print(t.plainText())

     ...